Metro shaves 10 minutes off wait time on Blue, Orange and Silver lines

 Metro has been forced to run reduced rail service with longer waits since Oct.
 17, when Metrorail’s regulatory agency suspended all 748 of the transit agency’s 7000-series cars after a federal investigation into a derailment.
-National Transportation Safety Board investigators had found a defect under the derailed car that pushed the wheels apart by 2 inches.
+National Transportation Safety Board investigators had found a defect under the derailed car that pushed the wheels apart by two inches.

-Fleetwide emergency inspections revealed about 20 other trains had the defect, which make trains more prone to slipping off tracks.
+Fleetwide emergency inspections revealed that about 20 other trains had the defect, which makes trains more prone to slipping off tracks.

 The suspension of the series took away Metro’s most advanced cars, leaving the transit agency with a limited supply of older models to operate the 91-station system.

-Over four months during the suspension, Metro has shortened waits on most lines by finding and fixing more older rail cars.
+Over four months during the suspension, Metro has shortened waits on most lines by finding and fixing older rail cars.
 Some date back to 1981, while 184 cars that make up Metro’s 6000 series are slowly returning after a 2020 suspension for multiple train separations.

 More than 50 trains have been available on the rail system daily for the past week, which is a first since the 7000 series was suspended.